Folium Systems

 The deck follows the questions investors actually ask.

-Strong investor decks are built around a fast diligence spine: purpose, problem, why now, customer, solution, product, market, model, proof, competition, team, financial plan, use of capital, and risk.
+Strong investor decks are built around a fast diligence spine: purpose, problem, why now, customer, solution, product, market, model, traction signals, competition, team, financial plan, use of capital, and risk.
 Folium uses that structure while keeping public materials free of invented numbers.

-Why now?AI pressure, workforce change, legacy-system drag, governance needs, and the shift from model access to operations.Use sourced adoption and workflow-friction data before external distribution.
+Why now?AI pressure, workforce change, legacy-system drag, governance needs, and the shift from model access to operations.Use sourced adoption and process-friction data before external distribution.

-Who is the customer?Mid-market operators, digital commerce teams, professional services, legacy operations, and regulated-adjacent workflows.Show target-account criteria, buyer personas, pain proof, and sales-cycle assumptions.
+Who is the customer?Mid-market operators, digital commerce teams, professional services, legacy operations, and regulated-adjacent processes.Show target-account criteria, buyer personas, pain signals, and sales-cycle assumptions.

-How does it make money?Assessments, rapid proofs, RAG builds, agent implementations, private/hybrid AI work, and AI operations retainers.Show pricing bands, delivery margin, repeatability, retention, and expansion only when approved.
+How does it make money?Assessments, rapid build sprints, source-truth builds, agent implementations, private/hybrid AI work, and AI operations retainers.Show pricing bands, delivery margin, repeatability, retention, and expansion only when approved.

-Why Folium?The digital manufacturing plant combines strategy, software, data, model orchestration, governance, and human adoption.Test reusable assets, operating cadence, proof quality, and implementation speed.
+Why Folium?The digital manufacturing plant combines strategy, software, data, model orchestration, governance, and human adoption.Test reusable assets, operating cadence, review quality, and implementation speed.

-What does capital prove?Capacity, tooling, proof quality, trust infrastructure, model/agent lab work, and go-to-market packaging.Tie every dollar to milestones, runway, hiring, and measurable capability gains.
+What does capital support?Capacity, tooling, review quality, trust infrastructure, model/agent lab work, and go-to-market packaging.Tie every dollar to milestones, runway, hiring, and measurable capability gains.

 03